search2026/leetcode_python/README.md

 - `utils`: contains some of the utilities for the Leetcode solutions.

-- `utils`: contains unit tests.
+- `tests`: contains unit tests.

 ## Update History

 - Apr.
-2024 repository setup
+2024 created repository